ryuk27/crap/DSBDA Labs/C-Tableau/README.md

 - Right-click anywhere in the Data pane
 - Select "Create Calculated Field...".
 - In the dialog box: Name the field and Enter the formula - `1994 - [Age]`
-- Here it is named as `Year of Birth`, add it in COLUMNS and `Occupation` in ROWS, right click on it and change to CNTD.
+- Here it is named as `Year of Birth`, add it in COLUMNS, right click and uncheck the Dimension and add `Occupation` in ROWS, right click on it and change to CNTD.
 - Add `Education` and `Gender` in Filters and `Income` in Colors.
 - Visualization : Line Continuous
   ![Image](https://github.com/user-attachments/assets/91a6c340-d748-49ce-bf4d-70ed12a13512)